 Now that the IRS accepted the taxpayers offer, his back tax debt of $165,000 is completed settled for $13,200.
 As part of all offers in compromise, taxpayers must meet all their tax obligations on a timely basis for the next five years or be considered in default and will again owe the unpaid back taxes.

-If you work or reside in Boca Raton or elsewhere in Palm Beach or Broward Counties, and want to learn if an offer in compromise is the solution to your back tax problems, call our CPAs today at 561-826-9303 to schedule your free consultation.
+If you work or reside in Boca Raton or elsewhere in Palm Beach or Broward Counties, and want to learn if you can settle back taxes by submitting an offer in compromise, call our CPAs today at 561-826-9303 to schedule your free consultation.